graphprotocol/graph-node/README.md

-# the-graph-service
+# The Graph Network

-Source code for the centralized The Graph service
+Source code for the network components of The Graph.